Thomas-Joseph-Ryan/SOFT3202/Assignment2/BrawndoCodebase/readme.md

 - FlyweightFactory: ProductFlyWeightFactory
 - Client: ProductImpl

+##### Explaination (I didn't realise we only had to justify if we do an alternate solution..
+But I've written it now so ill keep it in along with any other explanations I've done so far.)

 In order to maintain the interface for the ProductImpl object, I made the FlyWeightFactory a singleton, so that the ProductImpl object can get the instance of the FlyWeightFactory without needing to pass the factory object to the product through a setter or the constructor.